weslleybarboza/datalakehouse/readme.md

 <img src="docs/img/nifi-11.png">

-9. Paste the csv file on the folder datasources inside the repository.
+9. Paste the csv file ("docs/requirement/Invoices_Year_2009-2010.csv") inside the folder datasources on the project repository.
 It will be automatically sent to Minio on under the bucket landing-zone and delete the file.

 <img src="docs/img/nifi-12.png">